rd235/libvpoll-eventfd/man/vpoll.3.md

 The events reported by a can be controlled by `vpoll_ctl`. `vpoll` encodes the events using the same flags EPOLL* defined in `epoll_ctl(2)`.

-The library uses the vpoll extension for eventfd if the kernel provides it otherwise it (partially) emulates the feature using socketpair(2).
-The emulation supports only `EPOLLIN`, `EPOLLOUT` flags and a non standard version of EPOLLHUP/EPOLLRDHUP.
+The library uses the vpoll extension for eventfd if the kernel provides it or the vpoll device implemented by the vpoll kernel module.
+When neither of the kernel supports are available the libvpoll library (partially) emulates the vpoll feature using socketpair(2).
+This emulation supports only `EPOLLIN`, `EPOLLOUT` flags and a non standard version of EPOLLHUP/EPOLLRDHUP.

   `vpoll_create`